leledumbo/mybashscripts/README.md

 ## tidy-up.sh

 Categorize (read: put into folders) files in the current folder based on creation (or is it last modified?
-I'm not sure) year and month
+I'm not sure) year and month.

 ### Dependencies

 * grep

+## remove-vocals.sh

+Remove vocals from audio files to make a minus one audio.

+### Dependencies

+* demucs
+* sox
+* ffmpeg